 Artificial Intelligence to Combat Antibiotic Resistant Bacteria

 Artificial Intelligence to Combat Antibiotic Resistant Bacteria – tools, techniques, models, scopes and challenges are discussed.
-Antibiotic resistance bacteria is one of the key research area of our Compassionate AI Lab.
+Antibiotic resistance bacteria are one of the key research area of our Compassionate AI Lab.
 Dr. Amit Ray explains how artificial intelligence can be used in combating these superbugs.
 Antibiotic resistance bacteria is becoming world’s biggest health crisis.
 We discussed here multi-agent deep reinforcement learning models for predicting behavior of bacteria and phages in multi-drug environments.
 We call this model as DeepCombat.

 Artificial Intelligence to Combat Antibiotic Resistant Bacteria